Let’s be honest…no one is excited about calling a roofing contractor.

 BUT they know they’ll be selling their home in the next 5 years.
 A roof replacement with a high return on investment was important.
 In their case, that meant not spending the extra $10k on the “Best” option, but choosing a shingle look buyers will love when it’s time to sell.

 Here’s the takeaway: When you work with a great contractor, no option should be the “wrong choice”.
 Your project bid should give you the flexibility to make the best choice for you– and all options should give you the peace of mind of a quality install.

 Contract Tip #3: Ask, Ask, Ask

-Speaking of making the best choice, you shouldn’t need to be a pro to understand your options.
+Speaking of making the best choice when it comes to bids, you shouldn’t need to be a pro to understand your options.